Thousands of Students Protest Gun Violence in a National School Walkout

 Some students participated by lying down on the grass:

-The walkout will continue for a few hours, as students across the country will continue to leave class at 10 a.m. in their time zones in support of the movement.
+The walkout continued for a few hours, as students across the country left class at 10 a.m. in their time zones in support of the movement.